 The choice of directories where you will store information is critical.
-Ambari will attempt to choose reasonable defaults based on the mount points available in your environment but you are strongly encouraged to review the default directory settings recommended by Ambari.
+Ambari chooses reasonable defaults based on the mount points available in your environment but you are strongly encouraged to review the default directory settings recommended by Ambari.
 In particular, confirm directories such as /tmp and /var are not being used for HDFS NameNode directories and DataNode directories under the HDFS tab.